ReportAug 14, 2023

 Operationalizing integrated deterrence: Applying joint force targeting across the competition continuum

 By Gen James Cartwright, USMC (ret.), Lt Col Justin M. Conelli, USAF, Clementine G. Starling, and Julia Siegel

 General James E. Cartwright, Lieutenant Colonel Justin M. Conelli, Clementine G. Starling, and Julia Siegel advance a framework for operationalizing integrated deterrence.

-Julia Siegel is an assistant director in the Forward Defense practice of the Atlantic Council’s Scowcroft Center for Strategy and Security.
+Julia Siegel is an associate director in the Forward Defense practice of the Atlantic Council’s Scowcroft Center for Strategy and Security.